suityou01/nx-module-federation-poc/README.md

 ```

-7. Expose new standalong component in modulefederation
+7. Expose new standalone component in modulefederation

 ```ts
 import { ModuleFederationConfig } from '@nx/module-federation';